turinglabsorg/datahub-learn/network-documentation/celo/tutorial/celo-hardhat-deploy-and-nft-app.md

 #### [tineyVillageTest.js complete code ](https://github.com/lucasespinosa28/Celo-Tutorial/blob/main/demo/test/tineyVillageTest.js)

 ### Creat a Celo account with Hardhat
-To deploy your contract on Celo Testnet will need to create a account and save the address to sent Celo test coin,In main folder create a file ```celo_account.js```,we'll not use the default accounts, because we'll need to save account to use later.
+To deploy your contract on Celo Testnet will need to create an account and save the privateKey to get an address for sent Celo test coin,In main folder create a file ```celo_account.js```,We'll not use the default accounts, Because we'll need to save account to use later,

 ```javascript
 const Web3 = require('web3')